Snorkel-Boy/Discord-time-capsule-bot/README.md

 # ⏳ Time Capsule Discord Bot

-This is a Discord bot that lets users "bury" a message and have it automatically sent back to them in a direct message (DM) after a delay.
+This is a Discord bot that lets users bury/store a message and have it automatically sent back to them in a direct message (DM) after a delay.

 ## 🚀 Features